Die Hard: Vendetta: Development

 The game was being developed as an original IP titled Muzzle Velocity featuring a story in which player character Jack, a member of the LAPD SWAT team, is battling an out of control crime wave that the LAPD cannot stop it on its own.
 After the studio partnered with Fox Interactive, the game shifted to an adaptation of the film Speed 2: Cruise Control.
 The game would have been primarily set on a boat, though a bus level was also conceived as a nod to the original film.
 This game was then planned to release in January 1999 for Nintendo 64 and Windows, but due to the movie's critical and commercial failure, both companies decided to switch the project once more to the Die Hard franchise, with the N64 scheduled release being dubbed Die Hard 64.
 Gameplay wise, the game was to utilize many of the mechanics found in Goldeneye 007.
 By early 2000, the Die Hard project was still unfinished, while the next generation of consoles was preparing to release.
-The studio decided to move the title to GameCube, cancelling the Windows version in the process, and significantly upgrade the game's TWED engine so they could push the tech into the next gen hardware, developing the game under its current title.
+The studio decided to move the title to GameCube, cancelling the Windows version in the process, and significantly upgrade the game's proprietary TWED engine so they could push the tech into the next gen hardware, developing the game under its current title.
 On August 30, 2017, a former development team member released playable prototypes of Die Hard 64, up to its latest build.